 While this may sound intensive, it gives you the chance to focus in on that one subject, as opposed to juggling it with three other courses.
 Plus by working to stricter deadlines, this helps you build plenty of useful skills employers’ value.

 “I find that during a normal semester it can be hard to get ‘into the flow’ of a particular course, since you might only spend two hours of your whole week learning the new content,” said Bachelor of Communication student Madeleine McDonald.

 “With the short course, however, I was learning something new every day.
 It meant that I remembered what I was being taught because my focus wasn’t torn between four courses.”

 It’s basic maths really.
 By doing one (or even two!)
 Winter School courses, this means -1 course during semester = less study = less stress.

-With more than fifty courses on offer, Winter School is a great opportunity to complete one of your core courses or get some electives out of the way.
+With plenty of courses on offer, Winter School is a great opportunity to complete one of your core courses or get some electives out of the way.

 Bachelor of Laws (Honours) student, Elle Lingard, picked up Environmental Law as a compressed course due to the amount of commitments she had on throughout semester.

 “Everyone that studies full-time knows the pressure of multiple deadlines looming and the struggle of trying to balance course readings (literally – carrying around textbooks for multiple subjects is like trying to prop up the Leaning Tower of Pisa sometimes).
 There’s nothing worse than trying to do your assigned reading knowing that you also have readings for three other subjects to do that are equally as important,” she said.